Fox Terrier Smooth

 Are they easy to train?

-They are highly intelligent but can be stubborn; they require consistent, positive reinforcement training.
+They are highly intelligent but can be independent and stubborn, requiring consistent, positive reinforcement.

 How much exercise do they need?

-They require significant daily exercise, including both physical activity and mental stimulation to prevent boredom.
+They require significant daily physical and mental stimulation to prevent boredom and destructive behavior.

 View Official FCI Standard